hmrc/pillar2-submission-api/resources/public/api/conf/common/errors.md

 Errors returned by this API are listed in the **Response** section of each endpoint.

-Read the [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide) for more information about errors.
+Please read the [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide) for more information about errors.